The Rank Organisation: Temporary revival and last years

-After a time Rank Film Distributors was in trouble because they hadn’t got any new product.
+After a time Rank Film Distributors was in trouble because they hadn't got any new product.
 So Rank Film Distributors was then given chunks of money to go and buy into pictures because they made a blunder.
 And they carried on, on that basis, not directly making them and they had no direct control over what they made at all, no influence.
 They just bought into pictures.
 They did an output deal with Orion and that carried on until they sold the shooting match.
 Then the decision was made to get out of (the) film (industry), so RFD was closed down, Rank Film Advertising was sold off, eventually, the laboratories went.
 Cinemas was the last one to go.

-In 1986, Rank Film Distributors, and archrival Cannon Screen Entertainment had inked a deal with the BBC to gain access to Rank's nineteen feature offerings.
-In 1987, the Rank Film Distributors group received a $100 million fund for film financing, and the Rank Film and Television division had invested in $32 million that they would take the budget against non-U.S. rights.
+In 1982, the company partnered with Andre Blay Corporation to license its British title library to home video.
+In 1986, Rank Film Distributors and archrival Cannon Screen Entertainment signed a deal with the BBC to gain access to Rank's nineteen feature offerings.
+In 1987, the Rank Film Distributors group received a $100 million fund for film financing, and the Rank Film and Television division had invested in $32 million that they would take the budget against non-US rights.

 In 1995, the Rank Group acquired all the outstanding shares of the Rank Organisation.
-In spring 1997, the Rank Group sold Rank Film Distributors, including its library of 749 films, to Carlton Communications for £65 million and immediately became known as Carlton/RFD Ltd. Pinewood Studios and Odeon Cinemas were both sold off in 2000.
-The company finally severed its remaining connections with the film industry in 2005 when it sold its DVD distribution business and Deluxe technical support unit.
+In spring 1997, the Rank Group sold Rank Film Distributors, including its library of 749 films, to Carlton Communications for £65 million and immediately became known as Carlton/RFD.
+Pinewood Studios and Odeon Cinemas were both sold off in February 2000 for £62 million and £280 million respectively.
+The company finally severed its remaining connections with the film industry in 2005, when it sold its DVD distribution business and Deluxe technical support unit.